 Avoiding common texting pitfalls after a date

-Send a single concise message within 24 hours that names a concrete detail from the meeting (for example: “thanks for lunch yesterday – I liked the place by the river”) and offers one clear, low-commitment next step such as coffee or drinks on a specific day; if you want to propose a weekend option, give two time windows so the other person can pick without pressure.
+Send a single concise message within 24 hours that names a concrete detail from the meeting (for example: “thanks for lunch yesterday – I liked the place by the river”) and offers one clear, low-commitment next step such as coffee or drinks on a specific day; if you fancy a weekend option, give two time windows so the other person can pick without pressure.

 Message length and tone: keep messages under three short sentences, reference a specific moment (lunch, a line from a film, or that joke about October plans), and include a single actionable line – propose a day, time, and place instead of vague language.
 Having clear options reduces friction and makes it easy for the other person to respond.